-6 Signs You Work Too Much and Need to Get a Life
+6 Signs You Work Too Much and Need to Get a Life When your passion is boring everyone else trying to enjoy their weekend, it's time to get a hobby.

 In an age where the business culture is very competitive, being hardworking and dedicated are necessary qualities for you to remain in business.
 In fact, these are expected behaviors.
 However, it is important that you know where to draw the line, bearing in mind that your work can easily consume you.